-HBR Guide to Office Politics teaches readers how to effectively navigate office politics to ethically achieve win-wins, and a good career
+HBR Guide to Office Politics teaches readers how to effectively navigate office politics to ethically achieve win-wins, and develop a successful career.

-About the Autor: There is not author’s name and surname here.
-Harvard Business Review (HBR) publishes articles, books, and information on business and business leaderships.
+About the Autor: There is no author’s name and surname here.
+Harvard Business Review (HBR) publishes articles, books, and information on business and business leadership.

 You Can’t Escape Politics